Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

 {S\arabic{page}}

 \onecolumngrid

-We present a few technical results omitted in detail in the main text.
+We present a few technical details omitted in the main text.
 These are all well-known results in the theory of rigorous statistical mechanics or quantum many-body systems, but for the sake of self-containedness we provide rigorous claims and give some proofs thereof.
-In Sec.~\ref{sec:suppl_short-range}, the results derived from the short-range property of the interaction are presented, and in Sec.~\ref{sec:suppl_canonical}, we give the definitions and the formulae of the statistical mechanical quantities.
+In Sec.~\ref{sec:suppl_short-range}, the results derived from the short-range property of the interaction are presented, and in Sec.~\ref{sec:suppl_canonical}, we give the definitions and the formulae of the statistical-mechanical quantities.
+In Sec.~\ref{sec:suppl_FBsystem}, we discuss the generalization of our results in spin systems to fermionic and bosonic systems.